 Economic Importance.
 Mathiasen et al. (2008) provide a list of Loranthaceae that harm crops - citrus and cocoa are particularly susceptible.

-Chemistry, Morphology, etc. The calyx-like structure on top of the flower of Struthanthus and Phthirusa is described as a calyculus by Wanntorp and Ronse De Craene (2009), and is thought to be of prophyllar origin - but this is perhaps unlikely (see above).
-Polysymmetric 6-merous flowers seem to be plesiomorphous in the family (Barlow 1983; Wilson & Calvin 2006), but 7- (or 8-)merous flowers occur in Atkinsonia and Notanthera (see below), the stamens being inserted at two levels on the corolla (Kuijt 2010).
+Chemistry, Morphology, etc. The calyx-like structure on top of the flower, the calyculus, is thought to be of prophyllar origin in Struthanthus and Phthirusa, at least, by Wanntorp and Ronse De Craene (2009) - but this is unlikely (see above).
+Polysymmetric 6-merous flowers seem to be plesiomorphous in the family (Barlow 1983; Wilson & Calvin 2006; Suaza-Gaviria et al. 2016), but 7- (or 8-)merous flowers occur in Atkinsonia and Notanthera (see below), the stamens being inserted at two levels on the corolla (Kuijt 2010).
 The embryo sac in Moquiniella is some 48 mm long, the longest in the angiosperms; it grows up the style and then may grow back downwards after reaching the stigma (this is sometimes called an embryo sac haustorium - see Mikesell 1990), and other members of the family have embryo sacs nearly as long (e.g. Johri & Bhatnagar 1972; Cocucci 1990).
-Both Cronquist (1981) and Takhtajan (1997) describe the endosperm as being starchy, but it is not so scored in Malécot (2002).
+In general, after fertilization the embryo is "planted" back down at the base of the mamelon by the development of a long, biseriate suspensor.
+For literature about the nature of the mamelon, whether at least part placental or ovular, see e.g. Narayana (1959) and Suaza-Gaviria et al. (2016); it may be vascularized (Narayana 1959: as also in Dendrophtora - Santalaceae-Visceae).
+The embryo sac quite often has a caecum of some sort, e.g., there is a basal caecum in Lysiana and Lepeostegeres (Narayana 1958; Dixit 1959a).
+The embryos of Helicanthus, Lysiana, and some other genera have multicellular processes at the radicular end (Johri et al. 1957; Narayana 1959).
+Both Cronquist (1981) and Takhtajan (1997) describe the endosperm as being starchy (see also Dixit 1959a, b), but it is not so scored in Malécot (2002); the embryo sac may also be full of starch grains.
 In many Old World Loranthaceae the cotyledons are connate, but not basally; the plumule emerges through the basal slit (Kuijt 1969).

 Classification.
 For an account of Nuytsia, see Hopper (2010); for a monograph of Psittacanthus, see Kuijt (2009a), and for a suprageneric classification of the whole family, see Nickrent et al. (2010); for some generic limits, see Kuijt (2011).